The Southern Rail Spectacular lived up to its billing – it was spectacular!

 Located in Griffith’s old Rural Bank is Zecca Handmade Italian, dedicated to nourishing the community with the highest quality locally sourced produce.
 Working closely with local farmers and producers, the food must be seasonal and authentic to regional Italy, showcasing the best of what Griffith and the surrounding area has to offer.

-When asked what Daniel thinks of the increase in ‘Foodie Tourism’ to the region, he replied: “People’s thoughts are changing on what’s a tourist attraction, and we’re finding that people are interested in getting back to more authentic experiences.
+We asked Daniel of Zecca what his thoughts are on the increase in ‘Foodie Tourism’ to the region – “People’s thoughts are changing on what’s a tourist attraction, and we’re finding that people are interested in getting back to more authentic experiences.
 They also now see eating and drinking as a leisure activity.

 People have busier lives in general now, so relaxing over good food and wine while on holidays is very appealing.
 Consumers also now have more interest than before in what they’re eating.
 There’s more awareness of where the food comes from and the story behind how it’s grown and prepared.
 People are no longer willing to accept just anything – they want a fresh product and love finding out more about it.”